top of page

 Reducing Cardiovascular Risk in Diabetic Foot Patients

-Professor Christian Heiss, Professor of Cardiovascular Medicine, Surrey
+Professor Christian Heiss, Professor of Cardiovascular Medicine, University of Surrey

 Psychological Aspects of Diabetes